admission of a partner

 Changes to Be Made on Admission of a Partner

-On the admission of a new partner, the following are the changes that need to be done on the financial books of the firm.
+On the admission of a partner, the following are the changes that need to be done on the financial books of the firm.
 Such changes promote equity among all partners.

 • Revaluation of Assets and Liabilities: Assets and liabilities of the firm are revalued at current market value.
 This ensures that the older asset values do not benefit or disadvantage the new partner unfairly.